1:1 Mentorship + Placement Support

 Quick customization

-You can rename “Day 1 / Day 3 / Day 6” using your preferred days (Mon/Wed/Sat, etc.) — the layout stays the same.
+You can rename “Day 1 / Day 3 / Day 6” using your preferred days like Mon/Wed/Sat — the layout stays the same.

 How Mentorship Works

-A structured support system — community + office hours + mock loops.
+A structured support system — community, office hours, and mock loops.
 You’ll always know where to ask, what to do next, and how feedback turns into improvement.

 Format